pawatsethaput/OpenBank/REST-API-V1.1.md

 * obp_offset=NUMBER
 * obp_from_date=DATE
 * obp_to_date=DATE
-* obp_fields=LIST

-Returns transactions of the account specified by ACCOUNT_ALIAS and mediated by VIEW_NAME Other available views might include anonymous, team, shareholders and auditors.
+Returns transactions of the account specified by ACCOUNT_ALIAS and mediated by VIEW_NAME Other available views might include public, team, shareholders and auditors.

 Returns:
 * Data specified by fields (default is to show all available fields)